JoaoLopesF/SerialDebug/README.md

 - Error on use debug* macros with F(). workaround for now: print* macros is ok for it.

 ## Releases

+### 0.9.73 - 2018-10-24

+    - Adjustments to SerialDebugApp show debugger panel in App

 ### 0.9.72 - 2018-10-21